jackyzha0/quartz/content/notes/22-virtual-memory.md

 a thrashing process spending more time paging than executing

-the working set of a process is the number of pages a process needs in orde
+the working set of a process is the number of pages a process needs in order to execute without causing too many page faults

+this is how much memory we allocate to a process to avoid thrashing